Vance Worley: Pittsburgh Pirates

 On March 25, 2014, the Twins traded Worley to the Pittsburgh Pirates in exchange for cash considerations.
-He spent the first half of the season playing for the Pirates' AAA affiliate, the Indianapolis Indians, with whom he was 3–2 with a 4.30 ERA.
+He spent the first half of the season playing for the Pirates' Triple-A affiliate, the Indianapolis Indians, with whom he was 3–2 with a 4.30 ERA.
 Worley made his first start for the Pirates on June 15.

 After beginning the 2015 season in the starting rotation as a replacement for Charlie Morton who was on the DL, Worley was returned to the bullpen as a reliever upon Morton's return.
 Worley was designated for assignment by the Pirates on July 30 to make room for Joe Blanton, acquired in a trade with the Kansas City Royals.
 He was outrighted back to the Indianapolis Indians on August 7 after clearing waivers.
 For the Pirates, in 2015 he was 4–6 with a 4.02 ERA.

 Baltimore Orioles

 On October 20, 2015, Worley was claimed off waivers by the Baltimore Orioles from the Pirates.
-Worley made the Orioles Opening Day roster and was the starter for their fifth game of the season.
+Worley made the Orioles' Opening Day roster and was the starter for their fifth game of the season.
+In 35 appearances (4 starts) for Baltimore, he compiled a 2-2 record and 3.53 ERA with 56 strikeouts across 86 2/3 innings pitched.
 On December 2, 2016, Worley was non-tendered by the Orioles, making him a free agent.